-Arafat was welcomed at the U.N in the General Assembly Hall, according of protocol of heads of state would have. audience, greeted him with a long, sharp applause never stopped until Arafat himself asked the audience to allow him to speak.
+Arafat was welcomed at the U.N in the General Assembly Hall, according to the protocol of heads of state would have. the audience, greeted him with long, sharp applause never stopped until Arafat himself asked the audience to allow him to speak.

-Since that moment, PLO Chairman Arafat adopted a new strategic that consist opening negotiation doors for a settlement to the Palestinian-Israeli conflict, so, he revived Palestinian coordination with Egypt and Jordan.
-Still, this strategy did not find any listening ears until 1986 when the first intifada broke out on 9 December 1987, sparking a wide-scale protests and civil insurrection spread all over West Bank.
-It was a brave move of under occupation people to infront the Israeli forces with just stones-throwing, and burning tires.
+Since that moment, PLO Chairman Arafat adopted a new strategy that consists of opening negotiation doors for a settlement to the Palestinian-Israeli conflict, so, he revived Palestinian coordination with Egypt and Jordan.
+Still, this strategy did not find any listening ears until 1986 when the first intifada broke out on 9 December 1987, sparking wide-scale protests and civil insurrection spread all over West Bank.
+It was a brave move of under occupation people to confront the Israeli forces with just stones-throwing, and burning tires.

 Israeli forces responded to these crowds of young people with beatings, mass detentions, deadly, and posting collateral punishment by forcing curfews on cities and towns, closing schools, and night raids. still, failed to halt their rise.
 On the other hand, Palestinians responded with civil disobedience, boycotts of Israeli products, and refusal to pay taxes.